 Conclusion

 The present study showed that the illusion of competence can be reduced using the item-specific/relational framework.
-Across both experiments, we showed that illusion of competence for backward associates can be reduced via item-specific encoding and that overestimation of unrelated pairs is reduced when participants use a relational encoding strategy.
+In the first experiment, we showed that the illusion of competence for backward associates can be reduced via item-specific encoding and that overestimation of unrelated pairs is reduced when participants use a relational encoding strategy.
+The relational encoding strategy again proved beneficial in reducing the illusion of competence found for unrelated word pairs in the second experiment.
 While our study found that warnings were ineffective in further reducing the illusion of competence, warnings have been shown to be effective in previous studies, so more research is needed to evaluate ways to improve warnings.
+The calibration plots used in our study provided qualitative information about the specific JOL increments at which the item-specific and relational tasks begin to reduce the illusion of competence.
+These plots serve as a way to visually see where participants were becoming overconfident with their JOL ratings in comparison to their recall rates.
+The general effects found by the calibration plots were that item-specific and relational encoding tasks increased JOL calibrations, thus causing the illusion of competence to only occur at higher JOL increments.
 These findings show that the type of encoding strategy used to study an item can have memorial benefits and that different encoding strategies can have different levels of impact depending on the context of the items studied.

 References